 This is my story

-When I arrived on campus as a freshman, I did not even know that improv comedy even existed, let along in the form of a troupe like Stop Laughing Mom (SLM).
+When I arrived on campus as a freshman, I did not even know that improv comedy even existed, let alone in the form of a troupe like Stop Laughing Mom (SLM).
 Invited to attend a show early in my freshman year, I was hooked.
 I have been a member of SLM for all four years I have been a student here.
 It has been a great experience performing live shows every month; the first art form that I felt like I could really get into and have fun with.
 Being the middle child of four sisters and a brother, to be heard, you have to be loud and witty.
 So, perhaps, I had a head start coming from a large family.

 At our SLM performances, we develop comedic scenes and situations in different styles and structures off the top of our head—mostly based on suggestions from the audience.
 Every show is different.
 We get to find out what the show is about with the audience.